need further ASSISTANCE?

 Blind e-mail is a feature that allows you to send an e-mail to a fellow alumnus/a without actually seeing the fellow alumnus/a's e-mail address.
 This protects each individual's privacy while helping alumni to connect.

-Who has access to the directory information?
+Who has access to the Community information?

-Does the directory affect my e-mail forwarding?
+Does the Community affect my e-mail forwarding?

-No. When you update your e-mail address in the directory, it does not change the preferred e-mail address for your Columbia e-mail forwarding.
+No. When you update your e-mail address in the Community, it does not change the preferred e-mail address for your Columbia e-mail forwarding.
 To manage e-mail forwarding, go to Columbia's E-mail Forwarding Management page, log in with your UNI password and follow the instructions to manage your e-mail forwarding.

 If you are a graduate of Columbia and you wish to acquire Columbia regalia for use in commencement ceremonies elsewhere, please contact the Alumni Relations Office.